Bob Chambers (cartoonist): Chronicle Herald

 In 1932, Chambers returned to Nova Scotia, where he was hired the following year as an editorial cartoonist for the Liberal newspaper, the Halifax Chronicle.
 He was fired after the Liberals won the 1933 provincial election.
 The defeated Conservative Premier, Gordon Harrington, told him, "You know Bob, you libeled me twenty-three times in twenty-three cartoons and I didn't sue you.
 But I sure thought about breaking your nose."

 Chambers returned to New York for six months where he worked for the National Screen Service.
 After returning to Halifax, Chambers was rehired to the Chronicle but on May 17, 1937, he joined the rival Conservative newspaper, the Halifax Herald for better pay, replacing Donald McRitchie.
 The 1937 election saw Chambers' cartoons appearing in both newspapers, as the Chronicle reprinted some from four years before.
 The two newspapers merged in 1949 and Chambers continued to work for the Halifax Chronicle-Herald for the rest of his career.

 Chambers was a prolific cartoonists, who at his peak produced as many as nine cartoons a week.
 His cartoons often featured Robert Stanfield, the Nova Scotia premier and leader of the federal Conservative party; Gerald Regan; and G.I.
 Smith's government in the late 1960s.
 He was known for his depiction of the Little Man, a regular citizen wearing only a barrel and dealing with life's daily challenges.

 While working for the Chronicle-Herald, he published several anthologies of his editorial cartoons, as well as a small paperback booklet entitled Halifax In Wartime, A Collection of Drawings by Robert W. Chambers that was published in 1943.

 Retirement

 In May 1976, Chambers retired at the age of 71, fifty-three years after publishing his first cartoon with the Chronicle on May 2, 1923.
 In 1979, he commented on the changing nature of cartooning through the years:

-Chambers died in March 1996, two weeks before his ninety-first birthday.
+Chambers died in March 1996, at age 90.